qgis/QGIS-Documentation/source/docs/training_manual/databases/db_manager.rst

 There is also a :guilabel:`Preview` tab which will show you the layer data in a map preview.

-Right Clicking on a layer in the tree and clicking :guilabel:`Add to Canvas` will add this layer to your map.
+Right-clicking on a layer in the tree and clicking :guilabel:`Add to Canvas` will add this layer to your map.

 So far we have only been viewing the database its schemas and tables and their